beckmiller/somoni-prediction/README.md

 # Prediction Tajikistan local currency
 This is the time series analysis of Tajikistan local currency somoni (TJS).
-Here I used several famous predictions models such as Holt-Winters, ARIMA, SARIMAX and etc. Also tried to compare each other.
+Here I used several famous predictions models such as Holt-Winters, ARIMA, SARIMAX and etc. Then I compare each model.

 ## :open_file_folder: Dataset